nz-trust-framework/DISTF-reference-architecture/ARF.md

 Follow progress on the Government App programme on [digital.govt.nz](https://www.digital.govt.nz/digital-government/programmes-and-projects/government-app-programme)

+> [!NOTE]
-> :exclamation: **Note**: the introduction of an accredited digital wallet by the government *does not* preclude the ability for other digital wallet providers to enter the market, seek accreditation, and hold accredited credentials including those issued by government.
+> The introduction of an accredited digital wallet by the government *does not* preclude the ability for other digital wallet providers to enter the market, seek accreditation, and hold accredited credentials including those issued by government.

 ### 2.5 Use Cases